Your Life, Your Care survey

 - The majority of children felt that being in care had improved their lives.

-- Children care were as positive about the future as other children but, as would be expected given the often traumatic experiences that led to them being in care, they were more likely than other children to have low wellbeing.
+- Children in care were as positive about the future as other children but, as would be expected given the often traumatic experiences that led to them being in care, they were more likely than other children to have low wellbeing.

 - Wellbeing decreased with age, particularly in girls.